Remembering Kobe Bryant’s Scoreless NBA Debut in 1996

 “This will set him back.”
 GM Mitch Kupchak said.
 “This will certainly ensure that we will bring him along slowly, that’s for sure.
 If you’re looking for a silver lining, it’s that we won’t rush him along.”

-Then in one of his first exhibition games, he suffered another injury and sat out most of the preseason and the first game of the season; An easy win over the Phoenix Suns and the LA debut of Shaq (23 points, 14 rebounds) and a little known Steve Nash (0 points, 0 rebounds, 0 assists in 5 minutes).
-KG had 12 points and 6 boards for the Wolves, who were led by Tom “Not the Next Larry Bird” Gugliotta aka Googs.
+Then in one of his first exhibition games, he suffered another injury (hip), sat out most of the preseason and the first game of the season: An easy win over the Phoenix Suns and the LA debut of Shaq (23 points, 14 rebounds) and a little known Steve Nash (0 points, 0 rebounds, 0 assists in 5 minutes).

-Two days later, November 3rd of 1996, Kobe made his official NBA debut against the Minnesota Timberwolves and a 2nd year Kevin Garnett.
+Two days later, on November 3rd of 1996, Kobe made his official NBA debut against the Minnesota Timberwolves and a second-year Kevin Garnett.
 Shaq dominated (35 points & 19 rebounds) and Kobe played six minutes, finishing with 0 points, 1 rebound, 0 assists, 1 block, 0 steals, 1 turnover, 1 foul and just 1 field goal attempt.
+KG had 12 points and 6 boards for the Wolves, who were led by Tom “Not the Next Larry Bird” Gugliotta aka Googs.